MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Contoso will take advantage of the continuous security assessment that monitors the security of machines, networks, storage, data, and applications to discover potential security issues.

-Security Center analyzes the security state of the Contoso compute, infrastructure, and data resources.
+Defender for Cloud analyzes the security state of the Contoso compute, infrastructure, and data resources.
 It also analyzes the security state of Azure apps and services.
 Continuous assessment helps the Contoso operations team to discover potential security issues, such as systems with missing security updates or exposed network ports.

 Contoso wants to make sure all of the VMs are protected.
-Security Center helps with this.
+Defender for Cloud helps with this.
 It verifies VM health, and it makes prioritized and actionable recommendations to remediate security vulnerabilities before they're exploited.

 ![Screenshot that shows monitoring of virtual machines.](./media/contoso-migration-infrastructure/monitoring.png) *Figure 44: Monitoring.*